cucapra/undergrad-research/.github/ISSUE_TEMPLATE/undergrad-research.md

 title: "[Full name]"
 labels: ''
 assignees: ''
 ---

-Thanks for your interest in working in our group!
-Please fill out this short issue template.
-Once submitted, we will get a notification in our group chat so make sure to include any relevant details!
+We are thrilled that you're interested in research in our research group!
+Please fill out this issue template.
+When you submit it, we will get a notification in our group chat.
+Please include any relevant details you can think of!

 ## Personal Details